att-innovate/firework/README.md

 sudo systemctl daemon-reload
 ```

 5. Enable the `vncserver` unit instance.
-Note the number `5` in `vncserver@:5.service` was chosen arbitrarily but means the `vncserver` running for this user will be listening for incoming connections on port 5905.
+Note the number `5` in `vncserver@:5.service` was chosen arbitrarily but means the `vncserver` running for this user will be listening for incoming connections on port `5905`.

 ```
 sudo systemctl enable vncserver@:5.service
 ```

-6. Configure the <a href="https://www.linode.com/docs/security/firewalls/introduction-to-firewalld-on-centos">firewall used by CentOS 7</a> to allow traffic through port 5905.
+6. Configure the <a href="https://www.linode.com/docs/security/firewalls/introduction-to-firewalld-on-centos">firewall used by CentOS 7</a> to allow traffic through port `5905`.

 ```
 sudo firewall-cmd --permanent --zone=public --add-port=5905/tcp
 sudo firewall-cmd --reload
 ```

-7. In the terminal, run `vncserver` to set a password for opening a VNC session for this user.
-Note, this should be from the user's password for logging in to CentOS 7.
+7. In the terminal, run `vncserver` and it'll ask you to set a password for opening VNC connections with this user.
+Note, this should be from the user's CentOS 7 login password.

 8. With all the configurations made, let's make sure `vncserver` is running for this user before setting up the VNC Viewer client software.